allenc256/teeny-nes/README.md

 # teeny-nes

 A cross-platform Nintendo emulator, written using C++, [SDL2](https://github.com/libsdl-org/SDL), and [ImGui](https://github.com/ocornut/imgui).
-This emulator was written for entertainment purposes, a trip down memory lane.
+This emulator was written for entertainment purposes, a trip down memory lane...

 # Features